 There is no entry for Jungfernhof in the online encyclopedia maintained by the United States Holocaust Museum in Washington, D.C.
 Yad Vashem, the Holocaust remembrance center in Israel, doesn't have a separate listing for it on its website, though there are ones for many other camps.

 Academics also haven't written extensively about it.

 The neglect may be because its death toll is relatively small compared to well-known camps like Auschwitz (more than 1 million) and Treblinka (700,000 to more than 1 million).
 It was also in operation for only two years.

 All the same, Frostig is on a mission to rectify the omission.

 Conditions at the camp were abysmal.
 Snow fell through the barracks roofs.
 Rations consisted of coffee, watery soup sometimes containing a bit of cabbage or potato, a slice of bread and occasionally horse meat.

 The winter of 1941-1942, the camp's first year of operation, was the coldest winter on record.
 The well water froze.
 Water was retrieved from the river, but there wasn't enough firewood to boil and sterilize it.
 The result was an outbreak of typhoid fever and diarrhea.

 The corpses began piling up, but the ground was too frozen for the soldiers to dig graves.
 In February, dynamite arrived.
 The Germans blasted a hole and filled it with dead bodies — 800 in all.
-Only in the spring, though, did they bother to fill the grave with bodies.
+Only in the spring, though, did they bother to cover the grave with dirt.